 The second line shows the agent connected to it and so the state is “CONNECTED”.

-The protocol that is carried in this socket is “NETLINK” which means all messages have netlink header which is of size 24 bytes followed by the payload.
-The socket type is “UNIX”.
+The protocol that is carried in this socket is netlinkwhich means all messages have a netlink header which is 24 bytes in size followed by the payload.
+The socket type is UNIX.
 The netlink header comprises of the following:

 Netlink message header